 On that note, however…being corrected is helpful.
 Not knowing why you used the wrong word/preposition/word ending/case/tense isn’t.
 Find out why you made a mistake, and try to repeat the sentence until it’s correct.
 Banal, but useful.

-Don’t be one of those people who claims they can’t learn another language.
+Don’t be one of those people who claim they can’t learn another language.
 Everyone can.
-The only way to find out which method is best for you is to try them all.
-Courses, books, audiobooks, podcasts, YouTube, apps…leave no resource behind!
+The only way to find out which method is best for you is to try all kinds of tools to learn German.

 And that just about concludes our list of the best resources to learn German.
 If you know of something we don’t know about yet, tell us in the comments below!
 Now all that’s left is to wish you viel Glück, und bis später!